sretcher/z-test-turtles/README.md

  ## 53.33281      Inf

  ```
  Looking above, we do not have enough evidence to prove that the true mean value u is below 54 cm.
 Another way we can think about this is that there is not enoguh evidence to prove that u is not 54.
-Checking the confidence level, we do see that 54 is within the confidence interval which makes sense.
-We are 95% confident that the true mean of u is in the interval (53.33281,57.61166).
+Checking the one/two tailed confidence level, we do see that 54 is within the confidence interval which makes sense.

  That's it!
-I've included some more test below if you're a curious one
+I've included some more tests below if you're a curious one

  ```
  # Ho: u = 49 Ha: u > 49